adwaitjog/mafia/README.md

 MAFIA (Multiple Application Framework in GPU Architectures)
 -----------------------------------------------------------
-MAFIA is developed for supporting multiple applications execution on GPUs by HPCL Group at The Pennsylvania State University.
-It is implemented by extending v3.2 GPGPU-Sim simulator from UBC.
+MAFIA is developed for supporting multiple applications execution on GPUs.
+This framework is implemented by extending v3.2 GPGPU-Sim simulator from UBC.
 Currently, it supports 25 benchmarks from various benchmark suites (e.g., CUDA, Parboil, SHOC and Rodinia).
-From these benchmarks, one can construct 300 2-application workloads and 2300 3-application workloads.
+From these benchmarks, one can construct 300 2-application workloads and 2300 3-application
+workloads.

 If you use or build on this framework, please cite:
 Adwait Jog, Onur Kayiran, Tuba Kesten, Ashutosh Pattnaik, Evgeny Bolotin, Niladrish Chatterjee, Stephen W. Keckler, Mahmut T. Kandemir, Chita R. Das,